neetitechhub/SQL-Merge-Cursor-Trigger-Dynamic-Query/README.md

 **DELETED TABLE:** This table holds the old values of the rows being deleted during a DELETE operation or the old values of the rows being updated during an UPDATE operation.

 **Note : Magic tables only accessible inside trigger (no where else)**

+**SQL injection :**

+SQL injection is one of the most common web hacking techniques that might destroy your database by placing malicious code in SQL statements, via web page input.

+**How SQL Injection Works :**

+**User Input:** An attacker provides malicious SQL input through a user input field.
+**Injection Point:** The application uses this input to build an SQL query without properly sanitizing or validating the input.
+**Execution:** The database executes the malicious SQL query, leading to unintended behavior.

+SELECT UserId, Name, Password FROM Users WHERE UserId = 105 or 1=1;(always true and executed) SELECT * FROM Users WHERE Name ="" or ""="" AND Pass ="" or ""=""; (always true and executed)

+**Prevention Techniques :**
+**1.** Use stored procedures with parameters to execute queries.
+This encapsulates SQL code within the database.

+**2.** Validate and sanitize user input to ensure it conforms to expected formats and does not contain malicious characters.
+This can involve:

+**Whitelisting:** Allowing only expected characters.
+**Blacklisting:** Blocking known dangerous characters.
+**Length checks:** Ensuring input does not exceed expected lengths.

+**3.** Use parameterized queries to separate SQL code from data.
+This ensures that user input is treated as data, not executable code.